jhelst/eng-take-home-public/README.md

 [Writing Section](WRITING.md) (.5 hrs)

-In this ection, we ask you to write about your technology background an preferences.
+In this ection, we ask you to write about your technology background and preferences.

 ### Submitting Your Solution